 A frequently used term when working with a student with a disability is a reasonable academic adjustment.
 A reasonable academic adjustment is an academic adjustment that minimizes or eliminates the impact of a disability, allowing the individual to gain equal access and have an equal opportunity to participate in the University's courses, programs, services, activities, and facilities.
 Title II of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973 dictates that an institution must provide reasonable academic adjustments, auxiliary aids and/or services for those individuals with a qualified disability who self identify.

-To determine reasonable adjustments, auxiliary aids and/or services, The Office for Disability Services (ODS) at University Park or the Disability Contact Liaison (DCL) at another Penn State location will accept current documentation of the student’s disorder/impairment, as well as, information from appropriate University personnel regarding essential standards for courses, programs, services, activities, and facilities.
+To determine reasonable adjustments, auxiliary aids and/or services, The Office for Student Disability Resources (OSDR) will accept current documentation of the student’s disorder/impairment, as well as, information from appropriate University personnel regarding essential standards for courses, programs, services, activities, and facilities.
 A reasonable academic adjustment is one that does not require a substantial change in the curriculum or alteration of any essential elements or functions of the course, program, service, or activity.
 Academic adjustments, auxiliary aids, and/or services are determined on a case-by-case basis and course–by-course basis.

 Arranging suitable adjustments involves a shared responsibility between the classroom instructor and the student.
 Students with disabilities are responsible for bringing their individual needs to the attention of the instructor as early as possible in the semester; however, students may be hesitant to make special requests.
 It is suggested that, early in the semester, instructors make a general announcement such as the one listed below:

 “Penn State University welcomes students with disabilities into the University's educational programs.
-If anyone in this course has a disability, please contact the Office for Disability Services located in room 116 Boucke Building or call at 863-1807(V/TTY).
+If anyone in this course has a disability, please contact the Office for Student Disability Resources located in room 244 Swift or call 372-3037.
 If you have further questions regarding this announcement, please make an appointment during my office hours.”

-Another suggestion is to put a general statement on the course syllabus.
+Another suggestion is to put a general statement in the course syllabus.
 The suggested ODS Course Syllabus Statement is as follows:

 Note to students with disabilities: Penn State welcomes students with disabilities into the University's educational programs.
-If you have a disability-related need for reasonable academic adjustments in this course, contact the Office for Disability Services, ODS located in room 116 Boucke Building at 814-863-1807(V/TTY).
-For further information regarding ODS, please visit their web site at www.equity.psu.edu/ods/ Instructors should be notified as early in the semester as possible regarding the need for reasonable academic adjustments.
+If you have a disability-related need for reasonable academic adjustments in this course, contact the Office for Student Disability Resources, OSDR, located in 244 Swift at 814-372-3037.
+For further information regarding OSDR, please visit their web site at http://equity.psu.edu/student-disability-resources/office-for-disability-services .
+Instructors should be notified as early in the semester as possible regarding the need for reasonable academic adjustments.

 Since many students have disabilities not readily noticeable, this announcement or statement encourages students to identify their needs early in the semester so timely adaptations can be made.

-For further information regarding academic adjustments, auxiliary aids, and/or services in higher education please contact ODS or refer to the following web sites from the Department of Education:
+For further information regarding academic adjustments, auxiliary aids, and/or services in higher education please contact OSDR or refer to the following web sites from the Department of Education:

 Auxiliary Aids and Services for Postsecondary Students with Disabilities: